emcdo411/aircon-ceo-discussion/README.md

 | 5 | State the date the underlying decision criteria were last reviewed against current market conditions | Within 30 days = strong signal.
 Beyond 90 days = distortion likely active. | If the date is unknown, that itself is the finding. |

 > The diagnostic sprint exists precisely to answer these five questions with internal data rather than public inference.
 If all five can be answered in the next conversation, no engagement is needed and Aircon has a validated governance artifact.
 If the answers are not available, the sprint is the fastest path from hypothesis to certainty.

 ---

+## Intelligence layer

+The `intelligence/` folder houses the analytical and explanatory documents that contextualize the hypothesis.
+These are not engagement instruments — they are the intellectual architecture behind the diagnosis.

+See [`intelligence/ebt-sce-audit.md`](intelligence/ebt-sce-audit.md) — explains the mechanism behind criteria drift and why it is structurally invisible to internal teams.
+This answers the question a CTO will ask first: *why can't we see this ourselves?*

+See [`intelligence/stakeholder-resistance-map.md`](intelligence/stakeholder-resistance-map.md) — maps adoption friction and human dynamics for CTO pre-briefing before the sprint begins.
+This answers the question a CTO will ask second: *what will this do to my team?*

+---

+## Protocol layer

+The `protocol/` folder governs how the engagement evolves based on what is confirmed or refuted in the diagnostic conversation.

+See [`protocol/post-call-update-protocol.md`](protocol/post-call-update-protocol.md) — a score update decision tree that defines how hypothesis scores are revised after the call.
+Confirmed information replaces inference at defined thresholds.
+This is not intelligence and not engagement scope — it governs the evidence loop.

+---